amirkeren/bluemix-lab2/README.md

 # Creating the translation mediator action

+This action will transform the incoming message so that the output will be formatted to the proper input for the Watson Language Translator API

 1. Go to the [OpenWhisk editor](https://console.ng.bluemix.net/openwhisk/editor) and create a new action (use the default settings) with any name of your choosing

 2. Replace the main function with the one below -